Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 Much of the snow is focusing in the Rockies on Wednesday, and Denver is under a winter storm warning for 4 to 8 inches of snow through Thursday morning.

 By Thursday, most of the snow will shift to the area from northern Oklahoma and central Kansas to Missouri and Illinois and across northern Indiana and Michigan.
-The band of greatest snowfall may only be 100 or 150 miles wide, which makes predicting the axis of most significant accumulations challenging.
+The band of greatest snowfall may be only 100 or 150 miles wide, which makes predicting the axis of most significant accumulations challenging.
 Subtle shifts of 10 or 20 miles will have major bearings on final amounts.

 The heaviest may remain just southeast of Chicago.
 The Windy City is under a winter weather advisory, with 2 to 4 inches of snow expected.